 The modernization of client services improves access to information for land managers, stakeholders and the public.

-Digital electronic devices have become common for a majority of Saskatchewan residents.
 The Government of Saskatchewan is continuously improving its service delivery through online services.

 What we are doing